What are the A1C diabetes benefits? A1C test help better assesses diabetes; its management and prevent diabetes complications.

 - Diabetes: 6.5% & over.

-How effective is the A1C test for diabetes diagnosis?
+How practical is the A1C test for diabetes diagnosis?

 Diabetes and pre-diabetes screening with A1C test differ from oral glucose tolerance tests (OGTT).
-The proposed A1C diagnostic criteria are insensitive and race-wise disagreeable for screening.
-Because it missed most Americans with undiagnosed diabetes and pre-diabetes.
+The proposed A1C diagnostic criteria are insensitive and race-wise disagreeable for detection.
+It might miss most Americans with undiagnosed diabetes and pre-diabetes.
 Reference: "Screening for Diabetes and Pre-Diabetes with Proposed A1C-Based Diagnostic Criteria."
 Diabetes Care 2010 Oct; 33(10): 2184-2189.

 Advisable to use A1C, Fasting blood glucose and OGTT combination for early diabetes diagnosis.